 Do you lose water when you backwash?

-Yes, you do lose pool water when you backwash as the backwash water does not recirculate into the pool but instead is sent to the waste line and on into the sewer or the yard/garden.
+Yes, you do lose pool water when you backwash, as the backwash water does not recirculate into the pool but is instead sent to the waste line and into the sewer or the yard/garden.

 This isn’t normally a problem since you are only likely to backwash for 1-3 minutes, so the water loss will not be significant.